OpenCTI-Platform/docker/README.md

 ### Configure the environment

-Before running the docker-compose command, please change the admin token (this token must be a [valid UUID](https://www.uuidgenerator.net/)) and password of the application in the file `docker-compose.yml`:
+Before running the `docker-compose` command, don't forget to change the admin token (this token must be a [valid UUID](https://www.uuidgenerator.net/)) and the password in the file `.env`.
+There is a file `.env.example` with a preset of variables for a demonstration purpose only.

+If you cannot or don't want to use the `.env`, please edit the file `docker-compose.yml` with:

 ```yaml
 - APP__ADMIN__PASSWORD=ChangeMe